-During the months of September and October, we’ve seen new store openings and changes on Long Island.
-We’ve seen Stop & Shop’s massive makeover to 21 locations, new store openings and much more.
+During the months of September and October, we’ve witnessed new store openings and changes on Long Island.
+Changes include Stop & Shop’s massive makeover to 21 locations, new store openings and more.

 At American Investment Properties we’re always paying attention to the latest trends on Long Island, and giving you the details you need to know.
 Have a look below at recent store openings and changes to the retail market.

 Stop & Shop, the supermarket giant in talks to purchase King Kullen, has invested $133 million to makeover 21 stores in Suffolk County.
 The upgraded stores re-opened on Friday, September 13th 2019.
 These new stores boast a brand new customer experience.

 Included in this $133 million rehaul are brand new stores for “Stop & Shoppers”.
 There is an expanded produce section, with more variety in organic items.
 This includes local Long Island grown corn, tomatoes, and squash.